 Anyone can learn to be a leader, and not only that, you can learn to be an extraordinary leader.
 All that’s required is genuine desire, persistence and a commitment to modeling the behaviors of the best examples out there.

-That’s the thesis of a new book, Superbosses, by Sidney Finkelstein who says:
+That’s the thesis of the book, Superbosses, by Sidney Finkelstein who says:

 Superbosses Possess Skills that Most Bosses Don’t Even Think of Pursuing: